josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 ```
 ### 7.Chroot into install

-- $ `arch-chroot /mnt` to enter in your Arch install to set it up
+- $ `arch-chroot /mnt` enter in your Arch install to set it up

 ### 8.Setting timezone